kode-git/NeMo/README.md

 ## Components
 The project is composed by few elements which has some setups before to start the project.
 <ul>
-<li>Django Server - for the ASR and TTS invocations</li>
+<li>Flask Server - for the ASR and TTS invocations</li>
-<li>express.js Server - for the bridging with ASR, TTS and NLU</li>
-<li>Rasa Actions container - a Docker container for the actions element in NLU</li>
+<li>Rasa Actions Container - a Docker container for the actions element in NLU</li>
-<li>Rasa shell - for the environment on the Rasa server</li>
+<li>Rasa Shell Container - for the environment on the Rasa Server</li>
 </ul>

 ## Requirements